tamartsi/Variant_specific_inflation/variant_infl_tutorial.md

 close(gds)
 ```

 Load the phenotype data.
-The data was simulated and stored in a data frame which we will call \texttt{phen}.
-The quantitative trait we will use is called \texttt{trait}.
-It the simulations, we assume that there are three different groups, \texttt{g1, g2, g3}, each has different error standard deviation.
+The data was simulated and stored in a data frame which we will call *phen*.
+The quantitative trait we will use is called *trait*.
+It the simulations, we assume that there are three different groups, *g1, g2, g3*, each has different error standard deviation.
 Assuming that in genetic analysis we will only adjust for age, we regress it on age and take the residuals to compute trait standard deviation.

 ```r
 # load the simulated data: